btcguide/btcguide.github.io/_pages/node-config.md

 ---

 Keep in mind that while a malicious full node can wreak havoc, it does not have access to your private keys.
-The main function of this service is to confirm that bitcoin's consensus rules are being followed.
+The main function of this service is to confirm that bitcoin's consensus rules are being followed, but it will also help with fee estimation, coin selection, and generating transactions.

 For non-experts, we recommend using a paid product as they will be easiest to setup/maintain.
 Some examples: